The Importance of Water for Your Dog's Health

 8. Add flavors

-9. Movement and play
+9. Exercise and play

-Dogs often drink more after playing or going for a walk.
-Take this opportunity to offer your dog fresh water.
-Or use the stream as a drinking trough.
-Ezra loves drinking directly from the Url.
+Dogs often drink more after playing or a walk.
+Use this opportunity to offer your dog water.
+Or use the stream as a watering hole.
+Ezra absolutely loves drinking directly from the Url.
 That's our local stream.

 10. Feed water-rich foods

-11. Add zeolite
+11. Add Zeolite

-Order zeolite for your pet here >>
+Order Zeolite for your darling here >>

-Use these tips and the benefits of zeolite to improve your dog's well-being.
+Use these tips and the benefits of zeolite to enhance your dog's well-being.
 Read more >>

-👉 Here you'll find the product of the month and a good overview of all STEINKRAFT product lines.
+👉 Here you will find the product of the month and a good overview of all areas of STEINKRAFT

-👉 Here you can find all STEINKRAFT products at a glance - directly in the shop
+👉 Here you will find all STEINKRAFT products at a glance - directly in the shop